Thursday, 29 December 2011

 This photograph brings back so many memories...
 I will never forget the stark beauty of the Pindos range.
 By the way, the road appears wider in the picture ...

 Things started looking better when we began to descend the mountain.
-The road widened and the city of Ioannina became visible in the distance.
-I felt such relief that I started singing along with the song playing on the radio, a song that up until that day I pretty much disliked.
-Believe it or not, since then, I am happy to hear it (usually happy to hear it not all conditioning lasts a lifetime): Jethro Tull, Ian Anderson, Aqualung!
+The road widened, and the city of Ioannina became visible in the distance.
+I felt such relief that I started singing along with the song playing on the radio, a song that, up until that day, I strongly disliked.
+Believe it or not, since then, I have been happy to hear it (usually happy to hear it not all conditioning lasts a lifetime): Jethro Tull, Ian Anderson, Aqualung!

 Part of the Pindos range

 I found this photo and the one above it on the Internet.
 The road is just as I remember it.
 This is part of the Via Egnatia, initially constructed by the Romans in the second century BCE ...
-No kidding here: built by the Romans, the Via Egnatia (a continuation of the Via Appia), was a path which reached from Epirus to Byzantium.
-It has obviously been widened and paved ...
-These areas are abundant with forests and wildlife.
+No kidding here: built by the Romans, the Via Egnatia (a continuation of the Via Appia) was a path which reached from Epirus to Byzantium.
+It has obviously been widened and paved since then.
+The surrounding areas are abundant with forests and wildlife.
 This is also a biker's and a hiker's paradise.

 A previous incarnation of Pasta with Sausage and Blue Cheese.
 The sausage here is sweet Italian sausage.